Waqar Ahmed Khan: Political Background

 Many members of Waqar Ahmed Khan's family are politicians and enjoy a historic parliamentary representation in the Upper House.
 Waqar Ahmed Khan is son of Senator Gulzar Ahmed Khan, an eminent political personality of Pakistan.
 The Senior Senator Gulzar Ahmed Khan held key Federal Ministries in the Government of Pakistan and remained special assistant for provincial coordination to the Prime Minister of Pakistan.
 Among other family members are his uncle Mukhtar Ahmed Khan elected to the Upper House and his mother Mrs. Razia Sultana who served as a member of the Lower House (National Assembly) of Pakistan.
-His uncle was also elected as Zila Nazim from DIK.
+His uncle was also elected as District Nazim from Dera Ismail Khan District.
 His brother, Ammar Ahmed Khan served as a Senator as well.

+He ran for the National Assembly of Pakistan from NA-24 Dera Ismail Khan as a candidate of the Pakistan People's Party (PPP) in the 2013 Pakistani general election, but was unsuccessful.
+He received 67,769 votes and was defeated by Fazal-ur-Rehman, a candidate and the leader of the Jamiat Ulema-e-Islam (F) (JUI(F)).

+He ran for the National Assembly from NA-38 Dera Ismail Khan-I as an independent candidate, in the 2018 Pakistani general election but was unsuccessful.
+He received 18,788 votes and was defeated by Ali Amin Gandapur, a candidate of the Pakistan Tehreek-e-Insaf (PTI).

+On 22 November 2023, he, along with his family, joined the Pakistan Muslim League (N) (PML(N)).